riomar0001/express-scaffold/README.md

    npm run dev
    ```

-The server will start on `http://localhost:3000`
+The REST API server will start on `http://localhost:3000`

 ## 🔧 Environment Variables